 So, thank you, travel.
 Thank you, world full of inconveniences great and small, and full of gloriously real people.
 You give me more than I need and always remind me who I am.

-*Update: the “shower” (read: trickle of water running out of the wall) had only one temperature—and it was so scaldingly hot I couldn’t stand under it.
+*Update: the “shower” (read: trickle of water running out of a pipe in the wall) had only one temperature—and it was so scaldingly hot I couldn’t stand under it.
 The universe never lets me get away with too much complaining.